Parkinson's disease: Motor

 Motor symptoms include a stooping posture, the Parkinsonian gait, and micrographia—jagged, diminutive handwriting.

 The cardinal motor features are tremor, bradykinesia, rigidity, and postural instability, collectively termed parkinsonism.
 Appearing in 70–75% of those with PD, tremor is often the predominant motor symptom.
 Resting tremor is the most common, but kinetic tremors—occurring during voluntary movements—and postural tremor—preventing upright, stable posture—also occur.
 Tremor largely affects the hands and feet: a classic parkinsonian tremor is "pill-rolling", a resting tremor in which the thumb and index finger make contact in a circular motion at 4–6 Hz frequency.

 Bradykinesia describes difficulties in motor planning, beginning, and executing, resulting in overall slowed movement with reduced amplitude that affects sequential and simultaneous tasks.
 Bradykinesia can also lead to hypomimia, reduced facial expressions.
 Rigidity, also called rigor, refers to a feeling of stiffness and resistance to passive stretching of muscles.
 Postural instability typically appears in later stages, leading to impaired balance and falls.
 Postural instability also leads to a forward stooping posture.

 Beyond the cardinal four, other motor deficits, termed secondary motor symptoms, commonly occur.
 Notably, gait disturbances result in the parkinsonian gait, which includes shuffling and paroxysmal deficits, where a normal gait is interrupted by rapid footsteps—known as festination—or sudden stops, impairing balance and causing falls.
 Most people with PD experience speech problems, including stuttering, hypophonic, "soft" speech, slurring, and festinating speech (rapid and poorly intelligible).
 Handwriting is commonly altered in PD, decreasing in size—known as micrographia—and becoming jagged and sharply fluctuating.
 Grip and dexterity are also impaired.

 Neuropsychiatric and cognitive

 Neuropsychiatric symptoms such as anxiety, apathy, depression, hallucination, and impulse control disorders occur in up to 60% of those with PD.
 They often precede motor symptoms, vary with disease progression, and may appear at any stage of the disease including the prodromal phase.
-Non-motor fluctuations, including dysphoria, fatigue, and slowness of thought, are also common.
+Fluctuating symptoms including dysphoria (the opposite of euphoria), fatigue, and slowness of thought, are also common.
 Some neuropsychiatric symptoms are not directly caused by neurodegeneration, but rather by its pharmacological management.